-(a) $y'' + 3y' - x^2y = \cos x$ (b) $y'' - 3y' + y^2 = 0$ (c) $y^{(3)} + yy' + \sin y = x^2$
+Example 2 Classify the equations as linear or nonlinear. (a) $y'' + 3y' - x^2y = \cos x$ (b) $y'' - 3y' + y^2 = 0$ (c) $y^{(3)} + yy' + \sin y = x^2$

-The first of these equations is linear as it consists of an additive combination of y, y', and y'', each of which is raised to the first power.
+The first of these equations is linear, as it consists of an additive combination of y, y', and y'', each of which is raised to the first power.
 In contrast to this, the second equation is nonlinear because of the y^2 term.
-The last equation is nonlinear both because of the yy' term and the sin y term-either of these terms by itself would have made the equation nonlinear.
+The last equation is nonlinear because of both the yy' term and the sin y term-either of these terms by itself would have made the equation nonlinear.
 Our study of nonlinear differential equations will focus on techniques for specific equations or on understanding the qualitative behavior of a nonlinear differential equation, since general techniques of solution are rarely applicable.